kaseymariecook/external_food_purchases_2025-2026/README.md

 ## Objective

-This analysis will evaluate whether there are patterns in Calendar periods over a day, week, and month that are associated with changes in food purchases, or any meals that exclude groceries.
+This project analyzes patterns in external food purchases across days, weeks, and months to identify changes in purchasing frequency and spending.

 ## Tools